Austinuc/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 100-reverse_listint.c | Reverses a linked list
-101-print_listint_safe.c | Prints a linked list taking any possible loop into consideration 102-free_listint_safe.c | Frees a list with or without a loop
+101-print_listint_safe.c | Prints a linked list taking any possible loop into consideration 102-free_listint_safe.c | Frees a list with or without a loop 103-find_loop.c | Finds a loop in a list